sandesh-s-hegde/Bubble-CollegeCommunityApp/README.md

 # Bubble

-Flutter app to connect travellers
+Flutter app to connect college mates
-> Under development
+> It is still Under development